-Map Paper Moths: If you are a regular visitor to this upcycling site, you will know that my two favourite materials to upcycle are old jeans and road maps.
-Last year I made some fun faux moths out of denim scraps, this time I have made some fun paper moth art using old road maps.
+My two favourite materials to upcycle are old jeans and road maps.
+Last year I made fun faux moths out of denim scraps; this time, I made some fun paper moth and butterfly art using old road maps.

 Why Map Paper Moths

 Despite being constantly handled, folded, and unfolded, many old road maps will last for years.
-It’s because of the paper that they were printed on, often this paper is a kind of linen/cloth paper.
-The quality of the paper is one of the reasons why old maps are great for crafting.
+It’s because of the paper they were printed on; this paper is often a kind of linen/cloth paper.
+The paper’s quality is why old maps are great for crafting.

-The maps themselves also add extra interest to a craft and upcycle, especially if you use a map of somewhere special.
+The maps also add extra interest to a craft and upcycle, especially if you use a map of somewhere particular.
 By using maps of the right places, you can turn something mundane into something to be treasured.
-For example, making personalized map key rings or a map heart ornament.
+For example, when making personalized map key rings or a map heart ornament.

-The patterns on road maps are also interesting and can make interesting map artwork.
+The patterns on road maps are also exciting and can make interesting map artwork.
 I thought that they would be perfect for creating a display of faux paper moths.
-The vintage road maps helped give the map moths an old-fashioned theme.
+The vintage road maps helped give the map moths a vintage theme.

-Also, to add another dimension to the paper moths, I stitched the paper on the sewing machine.
+Also, I stitched the paper on the sewing machine to add another dimension to the paper moths.
 The stitches were used to outline the wing shapes and on the larger winged moth to add veins.

-Stitching paper on a sewing machine is surprisingly easy and really fun.
-There are some sewing-on-paper tips on my paper vase post.
+Stitching paper on a sewing machine is surprisingly easy and fun.
+There are some sewing-on-paper tips here.

-If you don’t have a sewing machine then you can skip the stitched paper stage when making the faux moths.
+If you don’t have a sewing machine, skip the stitched paper stage when making the faux moths.

 What You Need

-- Old road maps – I’m always picking up road maps from thrift/charity stores, they are often very cheap.
+- Old road maps – I’m always picking up road maps from thrift/charity stores; they are often very cheap.
 I find using road maps cheaper than buying craft paper.
-My relatives and friends know I love to craft and upcycle with old road maps so they pass on theirs whenever they are having a clear-out.
+My relatives and friends know I love to craft and upcycle old road maps, so they pass on theirs whenever they have a clear-out.

 - Wooden skewer